 - Mana (MP): The maximum amount of mana available to cast abilities.
-Champions that don't use mana have no base statistics relating to mana and are unaffected by bonus statistics relating to mana.

 - Mana regen per 5 (MP5): The amount of mana restored passively every 5 seconds.
 Like HP5, this effect takes place every half second.

 - Magic Resist (MR): Reduces incoming magic damage.
 MR functions exactly like armor, except against magic damage.
-All champions have 30 base MR, but only some champions gain magic resist per level.
+All champions have 30 base MR, but only some gain magic resist per level.